intervene-EU-H2020/prsCompaR/README.md

 pgsCompaR is an [R data package](https://r-pkgs.org/data.html) that contains performance metrics for polygenic risk score (PGS) development methods measured across five European biobanks.

 This data package doesn't provide any helpful functions for comparing PGS.
 It only contains processed experimental data and documentation.
+The raw experimental data [are also permissively licensed and publicly available](https://zenodo.org/records/10012996), but are more difficult to work with.

 ## Installation